shopsys/shopsys/upgrade/UPGRADE-v11.0.0-dev.md

 - remove product variant urls from sitemap ([#2530](https://github.com/shopsys/shopsys/pull/2530))
     - replace usages of `SitemapFacade::getSitemapItemsForVisibleProducts()` with `SitemapFacade::getSitemapItemsForListableProducts()` in your project as old method no longer exists
     - replace usages of `SitemapRepository::getSitemapItemsForVisibleProducts()` with `SitemapRepository::getSitemapItemsForListableProducts()` in your project as old method no longer exists
+- session is valid for a year and the cart is now only deleted after 130 days from the user's last activity ([#2537](https://github.com/shopsys/shopsys/pull/2537))
+    - see #project-base-diff to update your project

 ## Composer dependencies